docwire/docwire/README.md

 - **Customizable Data Cleaning Pipelines**: Tailor your data cleaning process to fit the unique needs of your project.
 With DocWire SDK, you can build customizable pipelines that automate the cleaning, normalization, and transformation of your data, saving time and reducing the potential for human error.

 - **Seamless Integration with AI and NLP Libraries**: DocWire SDK is designed to work hand-in-hand with popular AI and NLP libraries.
 Its flexible API allows for easy integration, enabling you to preprocess data within the same framework used for model training and inference.

+- **Enhanced AI and NLP Support**: DocWire SDK is not only a tool for data extraction but also a powerful ally for AI and NLP developers.
+With its advanced chunking and semantic unit preservation, the SDK is perfectly suited for preparing data for AI models that require a deep understanding of document structure and content.
+Whether you're working on machine learning, deep learning, or any other AI project, DocWire SDK provides the features you need to ensure your data is ready for the challenge.

 - Cross-platform: Linux, Windows, MacOSX, and more to come
 - Can be embedded in your application (SDK)